 Dine away from prying eyes in the Khao Sok forest; ask the Adventure Team and they'll set up a linen-topped table on a raft underneath the tree canopy.
 A little more labour intensive, but no less magical, fishing for your own supper in the Andaman Sea is a rewarding way to sample local fare.

 Spa, gym, sauna, Muse library with books, DVDs, board games, guest computers and good selection of newspapers and magazines, cooking school, free WiFi throughout, concierge, gardens, beach club and private beach.
-In rooms: flatscreen TV, CD/DVD player, preloaded iPod, minibar, espresso machine.
-Cliff Pool Villas and Ceilo Residences come with well stocked wine cellars, and Ceilo Residences also have a kitchen.
+In rooms: flatscreen TV, CD/DVD player, espresso machine, Bluetooth speakers, free bottled water.
+Cliff Pool Villas and Grand Residence Pool Villas come with well stocked wine cellars, and Grand Residence Pool Villas also have a kitchen.

-All Paresa's pool villas offer seductive sea and sunset views off Phuket's west coast, but for a private plunge pool opt for an Aqua Pool Suite or any of the categories above it.
-We're pretty partial to the Dima Spa Suite, which comes with a private outdoor treatment sala, steam room, and a freestanding island bath tub with wraparound pool, as well as a free daily massage treatment each.
-For all-out luxe, the Cielo Residence boasts its own dining pavilion, kitchen and wine cellar.
+All Paresa's pool villas offer seductive sea and sunset views off Phuket's west coast, but for a private plunge pool opt for an Ocean Pool Suite or any of the categories above it.
+We're pretty partial to the Spa Pool Suite, which comes with a private outdoor treatment sala, steam room, and a freestanding island bath tub with wraparound pool, as well as a free daily massage treatment each.
+For all-out luxe, the Grand Residence Pool Villa boasts its own dining pavilion, kitchen and wine cellar.

 Paresa's streamlined infinity pool is a thing of beauty, flanked by a vast wooden deck delivering Andaman Sea views.
-Poolside bar service means you won't go thirsty lapping up those sunsets on your lounger or beanbag, and the heady cliffside setting means you can survey your holiday kingdom from on high.
+Poolside food and bar service means you won't go hungry or thirsty lapping up those views from your lounger or beanbag, and the heady cliffside setting means you can survey your holiday kingdom from on high.
 Bossa Nova tunes will keep your toes tapping, or shake things up in the Energy Flotation Pool, a small, black-terrazzo number on the sun-deck with a rose quartz crystal obelisk for positive vibes.
-The pool is open between 9am and 6pm; after that, it's the setting for romantic dinners.
+The pool is open between 9am and 7pm; after that, it's the setting for romantic dinners.

 If ever there was a time to splash out on a fashion-forward bikini or pair of board shorts, it's when you've booked a sojourn at Paresa.
 A pool this dreamy deserves a sartorial style statement.
 Bring a notebook for jotting down Thai cooking class tips, yoga gear if you plan to get bendy, and boat shoes for hiring out the resort's yacht.